Oba Chandler: Witnesses

 A former employee of Chandler's testified that he bragged about dating three women on the bay on the night of the murders, and that the next morning he arrived by boat and delivered materials for a job and immediately set out again.
 In an attempt to establish Chandler's whereabouts on that night, investigators found records of several ship-to-shore telephone calls made from his boat to his home between 1:00 a.m. and 5:00 a.m., which may have been attempts to explain his absence to his wife and to provide himself with an alibi for the time of the murders.
-Chandler's daughter Kristal Sue Mays testified that her father had talked about killing three women and that he was afraid to return to Tampa; her husband Rick testified that he did not recall this conversation, but did remember that Chandler admitted to raping women in the Madeira Beach area, and that he had said one of them "got away".
+Chandler's daughter Kristal Sue Mays testified that her father had told her the police were looking for him because he "killed some women" and that he was afraid to return to Tampa; her husband Rick testified that he did not recall if Chandler had actually confessed to the murders, but did remember that Chandler admitted to raping women in the Madeira Beach area, and that he had said one of them "got away".
+Another of Chandler's daughters, Valerie Troxell, testified that he had admitted to raping a woman two weeks before the murders.
 A woman who worked as a maid at the Days Inn said she walked past Chandler on June 1 as she was going to the Rogers' room for room service.
 She said she did not realize the significance of this sighting until Chandler's arrest in 1992; this sighting has never been confirmed.
+Chandler's cellmate William Catzer told the court that, after viewing a news report about the Rogers murders, Chandler had said "If the bitch hadn't resisted I wouldn't be here".
 Michelle Rogers' boyfriend and Hal Rogers also gave evidence during trial.

 Sentence and aftermath

-Joan, Michelle, and Christe Rogers were buried in their hometown on June 13, 1989, after a funeral service attended by about 300 family members and friends.
+Joan, Michelle, and Christe Rogers were buried in their hometown on June 13, 1989, following a funeral service attended by about 300 family members and friends.
 Numerous police officers were present to keep reporters and television crews out of the church during the service.

 Chandler was found guilty of the murders and was sentenced to death on November 4, 1994.
 He maintained his innocence and continued to pursue legal appeals while on Florida's death row.
 He admitted to the Madeira Beach incident but said the sex was consensual and that the victim had changed her mind during the act.
 Because Chandler had already been sentenced to death for the Rogers murders and because prosecutors did not want to subject Blair to the emotional trauma of a rape trial, he was never prosecuted for her rape.